-Institutions consider the possible impact of climate-related and environmental risks on business continuity as well as on their reputation, also taking into account the possible involvement in legal disputes.
+Intermediaries consider the possible impact of climate-related and environmental risks on business continuity as well as on their reputational and legal impact.

 Intermediaries consider the possible adverse impact of physical risk on business continuity that could be disrupted by physical damage to real estate, branches and data processing centres as a result of extreme climate-related and environmental events.
 Moreover, changes in consumers' sensitivity regarding climate-related issues may create reputational and liability risks for intermediaries as a result of environmentally controversial financing.
 Intermediaries may also be exposed to reputational risk if stakeholders believe that sustainability issues are promoted exclusively for marketing purposes, without the concrete implementation of actions to support the environmental transition.